Mutual of Omaha

 Medicare health care insurance, for those 65 and up, may be provided directly from the federal government

 This is the general breakdown of Medicare insurance coverage options:

 (hospital, short-term skilled nursing, ambulance, hospice, home health)

 (outpatient, doctor visits and preventive care, medical and lab services, equipment and supplies)

-(Part A and Part B (provided by a private insurance company instead of the government called “Medicare Advantage”)
+(Hospital Care-Part A and Medical Care-Part B provided by a private insurance company instead of the government)

 Prescription Drug Coverage